Gold mining: Cyanide process

 Cyanide leaching "heap" at a gold mining operation near Elko, Nevada.
 On top of the large mounds of ore are sprinklers dispensing a solution of cyanide.

 The dominant method for refining gold is a cyanide extraction method, or gold cyanidation, introduced in the late 1800s.
+Cyanide forms stable complexes with gold, but is highly toxic and can contaminate water systems if not properly managed.
 This a metallurgical technique used to extract gold from lower grade ores by converting gold into a water-soluble coordination complex.
 Finely ground rock is treated with a solution of sodium cyanide.
 The extract is absorbed onto carbon and then removed from the carbon with a solution of caustic soda and cyanide.
 Gold cyanide is then converted to relatively pure gold through gold parting.

 There are many environmental hazards associated with this extraction method, largely due to the high toxicity of the cyanide compounds.
 Furthermore, there are potentials for accidental spills or leaks to cause harm to aquatic ecosystems and human health.
 In 2000, the Baia Mare cyanide spill in northern Romania released approximately 100000 m3 of waste water contaminated with heavy metal sludge and up to 120 LT of cyanide into the Tisza River.